-The other advantage of the excursion set approach is that it allows us to examine how halos relate to each other and evolve over time.
+The other advantage of the excursion set approach is that it allows us to examine how halos relate to one another other and evolve over time.
 First, consider how halos at one redshift are related to those at another.
-Suppose that a halo of mass $M_2$ exists at redshift $z_2$ .
-Then we know that the random function $\delta_M$ corresponding to a mass element within the halo first crosses $\delta{\rm crit}(z_2)$ at $k{c2}$ corresponding to $M_2$ .
+Suppose that a halo of mass M_2 exists at redshift z_2 .
+Then, we know that the random function δ_M corresponding to a mass element within the halo first crosses $\delta{\rm crit}(z_2)$ at k{c2} corresponding to M_2 .